How It Works

 Portable and Durable

-In water rescue, every second counts, which is why AquaEye® is designed for “grab and go" and single operator use.
+In water rescue and recovery, every second counts, which is why AquaEye® is designed for “grab and go" and single operator use.
 It will remain fully charged while on its charging dock and once removed will operate continuously for 6-8 hours before requiring recharging.
 However, in regular use situations, it is likely to last about 3-4 weeks before requiring a full recharge.

-AquaEye® is the first of its kind search and rescue product and is designed to survive in real-world conditions.
-Rescuers operate in all weather and in unpredictable environments.
+AquaEye is the first of its kind search and rescue product and is designed to survive in real-world conditions.
+Emergency responders operate in all weather and in unpredictable environments.
 Their equipment must do the same.
-AquaEye® scanner quality is robust, buoyant, waterproof, can withstand salt and sand, and is built to sustain impact.
+AquaEye sonar quality is robust, buoyant, waterproof, can withstand salt and sand, and is built to sustain impact.

-AquaEye® is an advanced underwater scanner, using the latest in ultrasound and AI technologies to identify human bodies underwater.
+AquaEye® is an advanced handheld sonar device, using the latest in ultrasound and AI technologies to identify human bodies underwater.